Innovation relevant funding possibilities

 Centre for Digital Life Norway - Research and innovation projects funded by directed calls in the Norwegian Research Council’s program Biotechnology for Innovation (BIOTEK2021) become a part of the centre.
 There are two mechanisms for project membership:

 - Research project - apply to the call in the program "Biotechnology for Innovation" (BIOTEK2021) by the Research Council of Norway.
 Call closed 12 September 2018.

-- Partner project - apply to the centre to become a partner project, next opportunity in 2019.
+- Partner project - apply to the centre to become a partner project.

 To become a part of the centre you should share the centre’s vision: "Significantly improve the innovation potential of Norwegian biotechnology to create economic growth and societal and environmental value the four thematic focus areas, marine, agricultural, industrial and medical, in which biotechnology can play a role in addressing societal challenges."